The PDF rulebook version can be found at: http://www.hrkc.com/rules

-3.3.1 Class practices for Sunday events begin promptly at 9:00 am.
-Competitors are expected to be position on the grid to expedite the practice session.
-Class line up is announced over the PA system.
-Class line-ups are also displayed on the board adjacent to the Technical Inspection and Scale area of the pits.
+3.3.1 Class practices for Sunday events begin promptly at 10:00 am.
+Competitors are expected to be positioned on the grid to expedite the practice session.
+Class order is announced over the PA system and provided in the race day program.

 3.3.2 Competitors are reminded that practice sessions are not a race.
 Classes with large kart/kar counts may be started at intervals or split into separate sessions to spread out competitors at the Race Director’s discretion.

 3.3.3 HRKC will attempt to run two practice sessions per class.
 The second round of practice will start immediately after the first round of practice ends for all classes.
 HRKC reserves the right to run combined classes in the same age bracket with similar chassis to expedite practice sessions due to entry counts or weather forecasts at the discretion of the Race Director.
 (Example: JR1 Flat Kart Clone practicing with JR1 Flat Kart Predator).
 Combined sessions will not be run in instances where a competitor has paid an entrance fee for multiple classes in an age group.

 3.3.4 Practice sessions are encouraged but are not mandatory.
 Competitors are not required to run practice sessions to compete in Qualifying/Heat or Feature Races.